nerfstudio-project/nerfstudio/docs/extensions/blender_addon.md

 - The generated JSON camera path follows the user specified frame start, end, and step fields in the Output Properties in Blender.
 The JSON file specifies the user specified x and y render resolutions at the given % in the Output Properties.
 - The add-on computes the camera coordinates based on the active camera in the scene.
 - FOV animated changes of the camera will be matched with the NeRF render.
-- Perspective, equirectangular, and omnidirectional stereo cameras are supported and can be selected within Blender.
+- Perspective, equirectangular, VR180, and omnidirectional stereo cameras are supported and can be configured within Blender.
 - The generated JSON file can be imported into Nerfstudio.
 Each keyframe of the camera transform in the frame sequence in Blender will be a keyframe in Nerfstudio.
 The exported JSON camera path is baked, where each frame in the sequence is a keyframe.
 This is to ensure that frame interpolation across Nerfstudio and Blender do not differ.
     <center>
     <img width="800" alt="image" src="https://user-images.githubusercontent.com/9502341/211245108-587a97f7-d48d-4515-b09a-5644fd966298.png">